keotl/jivago/README.md

 # Jivago Framework
 For writing complex, robust Python backend applications.
 Inspired Spring, Jersey, hk2, and the like.
 Also includes other Java-esque goodies, such as stream operations.

-- What still needs to be done : Routing RESTful requests using annotations.
-(Wrap over Flask)
+- What still needs to be done : Passing parameters to resource calls.
+(Path parameters and query parameters)

 Below is what currently works.
 ## HTTP Resource